 There are a variety of treatment options currently available for scar revision.
 These include excision, punch grafting, laser skin resurfacing, chemical peels, soft tissue augmentation, microdermabrasion and dermabrasion.
 Dr. Rubinstein will be happy to meet with you for a consultation to discuss the best treatment options for your individual needs.

-Every day I wait to wake up and look at my face even more.
+Dr. Rubinstein, Every day I wait to wake up and look at my face even more.
 Thank you for your kindness.
+Love,

 The most common form of cancer in the U.S., skin cancer is most often caused by sun exposure.
 The majority of skin cancers occur on areas of the body that are frequently exposed to the sun, including the face, head and neck.
 Skin cancer can occur in anyone but there are certain factors which may place you at a greater risk.
 In general, the risk of skin cancer may be greater in those with fair skin and freckles, light-colored hair and eyes, many moles or moles of unusual shape or size, a family history of skin cancer, a history of blistering sunburn, and those who spend a lot of time outside in the sun.